Thank you to our recent Donors!

 Joined the United States Army Infantry at age 29, to start over.
 I was not able to complete my full service agreement.
 Came back to Columbus Ohio to start over, again.

-Started working in the computer field again.
+Started working again.
 Worked my way up again.
 Continued a drinking problem, lost more jobs and much much more, yet again,

 Once I used up the couch time at friends, I left Columbus Ohio and came to Mansfield since I had family here.
 I soon used up their couch time too so I slept in my car until it was repossessed.
 I sold whatever personal belongings left I had to buy a "beater with a heater" (and alcohol) and slept in it until it was towed for whatever reason.